 Can Influencers be trusted?

 With great influence, comes great responsibility.
 A Social Media Influencer has the reputation of a brand in their (sometimes unregulated) hands.

 You can’t escape stories of influencer marketing going wrong.

 Whether it’s a celebrity not removing the posting instructions to an Instagram post, or the much more offensive blunders from recent YouTube history including Logan Paul, and his now infamous New Year’s Day 2018 screw-up of uploading a vlog featuring the body of a suicide victim to his 16 million YouTube subscribers.
 PewDiePie making racist jokes in his videos that are watched by millions of children or Elle Darby finding herself in hot water after assuming a hotel would let her stay for free.

-If you want to make a living from SM influencing, you need to put in the hours!
+If you want to make a living from Social Media influencing, you need to put in the hours!
 This is no ‘get rich quick’ scheme.
 Gaining authority in your niche can be challenging as social media is such a competitive market, but nothing is impossible…

-6 things you need to do to become a Social Media Influencer:
+6 things you need to do to become an influencer:

 - Build a community around your niche and stay on brand

 - Understand the difference between each social network and how they can work for you

 - Be constantly learning and willing to use new platforms